 Although the final in Vienna was won by the narrowest of margins, Spain controlled the game and Germany struggled to contain Fernando Torres, then at the very peak of his powers.
 His goal after 33 minutes proved to be the winner as Spain comfortably saw out the game and indeed looked more likely to add to their advantage.

 As the final whistle blew, the Spanish bench rushed on to the field.
-Palop, however, ran in the opposite direction and to the dressing room.
+All except Palop, that was, who ran in the opposite direction and to the dressing room.
 He retrieved that carefully folded old shirt from his bag and slipped it over his head.
 There was a distinctly retro feel to it but the jersey looked magnificent — indeed better than the shirt he had worn on the bench all tournament.
 The manufacturer’s logo had been tactfully covered over to avoid any dispute.

 He dashed back out to the presentation.
 It certainly hadn’t occurred to him nor José during those injury-plagued winter months that the man who would present the trophy, would be the man that broke their hearts all those years ago.
 The man who had inadvertently cast a pall over the career of a goalkeeper he had so much respect for.
 Michel Platini, now UEFA president, had been sure to invite Arconada as soon it was known that Spain would be in the final.